stepstone-tech/android-material-stepper/README.md

     }

     @Override
-    @StringRes
-    public int getName() {
-        //return string resource ID for the tab title used when StepperLayout is in tabs mode return R.string.tab_title;
-    }

-    @Override
     public VerificationError verifyStep() {
         //return null if the user can go to the next step, create a new VerificationError instance otherwise return null;